What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Here we go to explain in detail the autocratic leadership style, its management, application, various aspects, challenges, and much more.

-The autocratic leadership style is a management style where one individual controls and manages all the decision-making without no or the least taking input from others.
+The autocratic leadership style is a management style where one individual controls and manages all the decision-making without at least taking input from others.

 They act as an authority from their leadership position and primarily account for their decision to be superior or override anyone else.